everythingpython/everythingpython.github.io/_notes/everythingpython/Welcome.md

 format: list

 ---
-# Let's learn more about Python!

-I just want to talk about all things Python language related -
+# Topics I intend to write about that I'm learning more about:

 - Nuances of the language itself
 - Its internals
 - Applications using Python
 - Data Science
 - ML Engineering
 - Machine Learning
+- Databases
+- Web Development
 using Python.

 And this is the home for all of that.